-The Company's interests in its properties and land parcels are held through (i) partnerships controlled by the Company, including First Industrial, L.P. (the "Operating Partnership"), of which the Company is the sole general partner, as well as, among others, First Industrial Financing Partnership, L.P. (the "Financing Partnership"), First Industrial Securities, L.P., First Industrial Mortgage Partnership, L.P., First Industrial Harrisburg, L.P., First Industrial Indianapolis, L.P., FI Development Services, L.P. and TK-SV, LTD., as to each of which the sole general partner is a wholly-owned subsidiary of the Company (except in the case of the Financing Partnership in which case the Operating Partnership is also the general partner) and the sole limited partner is the Operating Partnership; (ii) limited liability companies, of which the Operating Partnership is the sole stockholder, and wholly owned limited liability companies of First Industrial Investment, Inc., of which the Operating Partnership is the sole stockholder, and wholly owned limited liability companies of First Industrial Investment, Inc., all of whose operating data is consolidated with that of the Company as presented herein.
-The Company, through separate wholly-owned limited liability companies of which the Operating Partnership or First Industrial Investment, Inc. is the sole member, also owns minority equity interests in, and provides various services to, six joint ventures which investing properties (the "September 1998 Joint Venture," the "May 2003 Joint Venture," the "March 2005 Joint Venture," the "September 2005 Joint Venture," the "March 2006 Co-Investment Program" and the "July 2006 Joint Venture, the May 2003 Joint Venture, the March 2005 Joint Venture, the March 2006 Co-Investment Program and the July 2006 Joint Venture, the Way 2003 Joint Venture, the March 2005 Joint Venture, the March 2006 Co-Investment Program and the July 2006 Joint Venture, the "Joint Ventures May 2003 Joint Venture, the March 2005 Joint Venture, the March 2006
+The Company's interests in its properties and land parcels are held through (i) partnerships controlled by the Company, including First Industrial, L.P. (the "Operating Partnership"), of which the Company is the sole general partner, as well as, among others, First Industrial Financing Partnership, L.P. (the "Financing Partnership"), First Industrial Securities, L.P., First Industrial Mortgage Partnership, L.P., First Industrial Pennsylvania, L.P., First Industrial Harrisburg, L.P., First Industrial Indianapolis, L.P., FI Development Services, L.P. and TK-SV, LTD., as to each of which the sole general partner is a wholly-owned subsidiary of the Company (except in the case of the Financing Partnership in which case the Operating Partnership is also the general partner) and the sole limited partner is the Operating Partnership; (ii) limited liability companies, of which the Operating Partnership is the sole member; and (iii) First Industrial Investment, Inc., of which the Operating Partnership is the sole stockholder, and wholly owned limited liability companies of First Industrial Investment, Inc., all of whose operating data is consolidated with that of the Company as presented herein.
+The Company, through separate wholly-owned limited liability companies of which the Operating Partnership or First Industrial Investment, Inc. is the sole member, also owns minority equity interests in, and provides various services to, six joint ventures which invest in industrial properties (the "September 1998 Joint Venture," the "May 2003 Joint Venture," the "March 2005 Joint Venture," the "September 2005 Joint Venture," the "March 2006 Co-Investment Program" and the "July 2006 Joint Venture").
+The Company, through a separate, wholly-owned limited liability company of which the Operating Partnership is also the sole member, also owned a minority interest in and provided property management services to a seventh joint venture which invested in industrial properties (the "December 2001 Joint Venture"; together with the September 1998 Joint Venture, the May 2003 Joint Venture, the March 2005 Joint Venture, the September 2005 Joint Venture, the March 2006 Co-Investment Program and the July 2006 Joint Venture, the "Joint Ventures").
+During the year ended December 31, 2004, the December 2001 Joint Venture sold all of its industrial properties.
+On January 31, 2007, the Company purchased the 90% equity interest from the institutional investor in the September 1998 Joint Venture.
+The operating data of the Joint Ventures is not consolidated with that of the Company as presented herein.